reddit/node-platform/README.md

 import Client from '@r/platform/Client';

 const client = Client({
-  reducers={},                    // Reducers for the Redux store.
+  reducers: {},                        // Reducers for the Redux store.

-  routes=[],                      // A list of lists that maps
+  routes: [],                          // A list of lists that maps
                                        // routes to handlers.
 For example:
                                        //
                                        // [
                                        //   ['/', Frontpage],
                                        //   ['/r/:subredditName', Subreddit],
                                        // ]

-  appComponent=<div/>             // The React component that
+  appComponent: <div/>,                // The React component that
                                        // represents the app.

-  container='container',          // OPTIONAL.
+  container: 'container',              // OPTIONAL.
 Id of the DOM element
                                        // the Client App will be rendered into.

-  dataVar='___r',                 // OPTIONAL.
+  dataVar: '___r',                     // OPTIONAL.
 A key on the 'window' object
                                        // where the data will be written into.

-  modifyData=function(data) {...} // OPTIONAL.
+  modifyData: (data) => { /* ... */ }, // OPTIONAL.
 A function that mutates the
                                        // data object before it is loaded
                                        // into the client side store.

-  reduxMiddleware=[],             // OPTIONAL.
+  reduxMiddleware: [],                 // OPTIONAL.
 Additional Redux middleware.
                                        // Middleware defined here will run
                                        // before r/platform's middleware runs.

-  debug=false,                    // OPTIONAL.
+  debug: false                         // OPTIONAL.
 Setting debug to true will
                                        // cause redux actions to be logged
                                        // in the console.
 });

 // run the client